wldgkdl/Junghwan-Kim/FTA_revision_Time_series_analysis/Readme.txt

 Therefore, the project deals with the verification of the effectiveness of the revision of the Korea-U.S. FTA.

 All the data on the various economic indicators included should be downloaded.

+And main file is "codes" with jupyter notebook